Romford's Sapphire Ice and Leisure Centre will inspire new regeneration in Havering

 - Over £100m of leisure work secured in 2016

-Our team of leisure specialists have delivered this complex build as a catalyst for new regeneration in Romford, a sign from Havering that the town is ready for a major transformation.
+Our team of leisure specialists delivered this complex build as a catalyst for new regeneration in Romford, part of Havering's plans to encourage more inward investment.

 Watch our film on why local authorities are investing in leisure like at Romford